-If the Parties cannot agree upon the terms of the application to be presented to the Commission, either Party shall be entitled after a month's notice to submit the question direct to the said Commission.
+If the Parties cannot agree upon the application to be presented to the Commission, either Party shall be entitled after one month's notice to submit the question direct to the said Commission.

-In all cases, if the Parties differ as to whether or not the dispute is of the nature referred to in Article 2 and therefore capable of settlement by a judicial decision, such difference shall, prior to any procedure before the Permanent Conciliation Commission, be submitted for decision to the Permanent Court of International Justice by agreement between the High Contracting Parties, or, failing an agreement, by an application of one of the Parties.
+In all cases, if the Parties differ as to whether or not the dispute is of the nature referred to in Article 2 and therefore capable of settlement by a judicial decision, such difference shall, prior to any procedure before the Permanent Conciliation Commission, be submitted for decision to the Permanent Court of International Justice by agreement between the High Contracting Parties or, failing an agreement, by an application of one of the Parties.

-The Permanent Conciliation Commission mentioned in the present Treaty shall be composed of five members, who shall be appointed as follows: the High Contracting Parties shall each nominate a commissioner chosen from among their respective nationals and shall appoint by common agreement the other three commissioners from among the nationals of third Powers; these three commissioners must be of different nationalities, and the High Contracting Parties shall appoint the President of the Commission from among them.
+The Permanent Conciliation Commission mentioned in the present Treaty shall be composed of five members, who shall be appointed as follows: The High Contracting Parties shall each nominate a commissioned chosen from among their respective nationals and shall appoint by common agreement the other three commissioners from among the nationals of third Powers; these three commissioners must be of different nationalities and must not be in the service of either of the High Contracting Parties.
+The two Parties shall appoint the President of the Commission from among them.

-The commissioners are appointed for three years; their mandate is renewable.
+The commissioners shall be appointed for three years; their mandate is renewable.
 Their appointment shall continue until their replacement, and in any case until the termination of the work in hand at the moment of the expiry of their mandate.

-Vacancies which may occur as the result of death, resignation or any other permanent or temporary cause shall be filled as quickly as possible, and within a period which shall not exceed three months, in the manner fixed for appointments.
+Vacancies which may occur as the result of death, resignation or any other permanent or temporary cause shall be filled as quickly as possible and within a period which shall not exceed three months, in the manner fixed for appointments.

-The Permanent Conciliation Commission shall be constituted within the year following the exchange of ratifications of the present Treaty.
+The Permanent Conciliation Commission shall be constituted within six months of the exchange of ratifications of the present Treaty.

-If the nomination of the members to be appointed by common agreement should not have taken place within the said period, or, in the case of the filling of a vacancy, within three months from the time when the seat falls vacant, the President of the Swiss Confederation shall, in the absence of other agreement, be requested to make the necessary appointments.
+If the nomination of the members of the Commission who are to be appointed by common agreement should not have taken place within the said period or, in the case of the filling of a vacancy, within three months from the time when the seat falls vacant, the President of the Permanent Court of International Justice shall be requested by both Parties jointly, or by either of them, to make the necessary appointments.
+Should the President be prevented from doing so or should he be a national of one of the Parties, the Vice-President shall be requested to make the appointments.
+Should the Vice-President be prevented from doing so or should he be a national of one of the Parties, the judge next in order on the roll of the Court who is not a national of either Party shall be requested to make the appointments.

-The Permanent Conciliation Commission shall be informed by means of an application addressed to the President in the manner prescribed in Articles 3 and 7 as the case may be.
+The Permanent Conciliation Commission shall be informed by means of an application addressed to the President in the manner prescribed in Articles 3 and 7 as the case may be,